 You know what’s frustrating?
 Knowing you have the best products on Amazon, yet the sales aren’t just coming in.
-Now you find yourself in a position where you’re starting to doubt your product and ask yourself whether you made a mistake.
+Now you find yourself in a position where you’re starting to doubt your products and ask yourself whether you made a mistake.

 But don’t give up just yet!
-It’s important to examine and study your Amazon conversion rate first to determine what the problem really is.
-Because it may not even be your product.
+It’s important to examine and study your Amazon conversion rate first to determine what the problem really is because it may not even be your product.

-What Is Amazon Conversion Rate?
+What Is the Amazon Conversion Rate?

 But first, what is the Amazon conversion rate?

-On an e-commerce platform like Amazon, conversion rate is important to an Amazon seller because it impacts your business’ profit, your organic search rankings, and your overall sales.
-Here are some insights:
+On an e-commerce platform like Amazon, the conversion rate is vital to every seller because it impacts your business’ profit, your organic search rankings, and your overall sales.

-A higher conversion rate will result in more sales, because a larger percentage of those who click on your product page actually end up buying your product.
+A higher conversion rate will result in more sales and profit because a larger percentage of those who click on your product page actually end up buying your product.
 Therefore, more sales and more profit for you.

-What Is the Average Conversion Rate for an E-Commerce Business?
+What Is the Average Conversion Rate for an

 What you should know is that Amazon’s conversion rates are significantly higher than the average e-commerce site.